The Serversaurus Cloud platform exposes its users a global network of highly-performing but affordable CDN caching peers.

 Content Origin – just select PULL in this case.

-4. In this final step, you will need to select which locations you would like your CDN to be enabled in.
+6. In this final step, select which locations you would like your CDN to be enabled in.

-5. It can take a few minutes for the CDN to become active.
-While you wait, please note the Raw CDN hostname on the proceeding page:
+8. It can take a few minutes for the CDN to become active.
+While you wait, please note the Raw CDN hostname on the proceeding page

 Configuring your application to use the CDN